Understanding Theories on Origins of Language

 For instance, an individual might have mimicked a dog’s bark (that’s bow-wow in English) to inform other people about the danger of a nearby dog.
 With the passage of time, these onomatopoeic words or animal sounds present in nature evolved into more complex structures and forms.
 Hence, words became increasingly symbolic and abstract.

 According to experts, this theory oversimplifies the language’s origin and fails to answer how so much complexity in modern languages has arisen from just simple animal sounds.
 However, this idea still remains a critical topic of study that language has a deep connection to the natural environment around us which we can not deny.

 2. Ding-Dong Theory (sound)

-According to this theory, language development is based on the essential qualities of objects.
+This language theory endorsed onomatopoeia.
+According to which words having the quality of uttering natural sounds were used by people back then to indicate or refer to certain events and subjects.
+So precisely, according to this theory, language development is based on the essential qualities of objects.
 Once the use of sound language evolved, the words formed gradually.
 Although now it may not seem like a possibility, let’s take a look at the following examples;

 - Thunder = boom!

 - Clock = tick

 - Wind = swish